An MTD bus at UCSB’s North Hall Bus Loop | Credit: MTD

 It is not clear whether the two incidents involve the same individual.

-The department is investigating both cases and is asking anyone with information to contact police or report anonymously.
+The UCPD is investigating both cases and is asking anyone with information to contact police or report anonymously.
 Those with information can contact authorities at (805) 893-3446 or report information anonymously.

 The alert, issued as a Timely Warning, also included safety guidance for the campus community and information about available support services, including confidential advocacy through campus resources for those affected by sexual violence.

-Neither UC Santa Barbara nor MTD have responded to requests for comment as of Wednesday afternoon.
+UC Santa Barbara had not responded to requests for comment as of Wednesday afternoon.

 Login